conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 {% endhighlight %}

 Similar execution, same result.
 Instead of creating a temporary Docker container, we executed it on background.
-All container commands are passed by `conan exec` command.
+All the Conan commands are passed via `docker exec` command.
 Also, we need to stop and remove manually after finishing.

 ## Finals words and feedback